From Google Ads to Facebook Ads, we've managed millions of dollars of PPC budget and learned what it takes to produce conversions and value.

 For most businesses, this return on ad spend wouldn't be acceptable unless the margins were great.

-To improve the situation, you hire a paid advertising agency to modify your campaign settings, ad copy, ad creatives, and landing page experience.
+To improve the situation, you hire a PPC advertising agency to modify your campaign settings, quality scores, ad copy, ad creatives, and landing page experience.

 Let's assume those improvements bring your conversion rate up from 1% to 2%.
 That means for every 100 visits to your website you now sell 2 coffee machines.
 This is twice the return on ad spend!
 You might actually be profitable now selling those coffee machines.

-Performing routine conversion optimization can be crucial to the management of your PPC ads.
+Performing routine conversion optimization can be crucial to the management of your pay-per-click advertising.

 This is potentially one of the most important aspects of a Facebook Ads account.